nvhaver/purple-team-exercise-framework/PTEFv2.md

     * Time to Investigate
     * Time to Remediate

 The starting point for metrics is visibility: if you can’t see it, there is no basis for action.
 [DETT&CT](https://github.com/rabobank-cdc/DeTTECT#:~:text=DeTT%26CT%20aims%20to%20assist%20blue,against%20attacks%20targeting%20your%20organisation.) establishes a framework of data source visibility.
-After logging, we begin to progress to establishing high-fidelity alerts: this is where technology involves human intervention for action; we have now meaningfully started the detection phase.
+After logging, we begin to progress to establish high-fidelity alerts: this is where technology involves human intervention for action; we have now meaningfully started the detection phase.
 Simple alerts begin with individual techniques/commands on a host and progress to more complex relationships including host and network (invoked command tied to C2 traffic) and lead to detection of the entire attack chain.
 The catalyst for the progress to this point should be driven by business context, but along the way, more tactical relationships should be correlated with business assets.
 For example, you might have different versions of sysmon because of this context.
 Once we have a mature foundation of visibility for detection, the next step is measuring the temporal aspect of our ability to detect, respond, and recover.
 This phase is more complicated because we’re advancing beyond a solely technical view.
 It’s not just technical controls and alerts, but now the inclusion of people and processes: how fast/efficient is our security team’s ability to work with current tools and processes.

 ## Technical Preparation